 Kirk Edward Nilsen II is an award winning, internationally acclaimed tattoo artist from Point Pleasant Beach, New Jersey.

 He works and lives part time in Los Angeles, CA as well.

 His client base is an international list of high ranking officials, prominent families, tech executives, and many other media and entrepreneurial personnel; with a private, exclusive art space dedicated to the demanding needs of such clients.

 Kirk was born in New Brunswick in 1987; grandson to Norwegian and Portuguese immigrants and freemasons.

 He is descended from John Wadham of the notable Wadham Family, as well as American Revolutionary, Caleb Carman; a founder of the state of New Jersey.

 An aspirant for excellence and proficiency, Kirk has expended much of his life in the pursuit of his art, and perfecting his skills.

 Showcasing his portfolio of artistry to one of the oldest, recognized artists in the area, he acquired an apprenticeship immediately.

-Since his tattoo career commenced over a decade ago, he has tattooed across the United States and across Europe, visiting countries such as Denmark, Sweden, England, France, Italy, Germany, Portugal and Ireland.
+Since his tattoo career commenced over a decade ago, he has tattooed across the United States and Europe at the most renowned studios worldwide, visiting countries such as Denmark, Sweden, England, France, Italy, Germany, Portugal and Ireland.

 He split much of his time over the years coast to coast, working in Hollywood, San Francisco, Philadelphia, NYC and Germany.